If you were at Auburn in the late 90s, Wynn Everett might look familiar.

-Have you seen Charlie Wilson’s War?
-CSI?
-NCIS: Los Angeles?
-Vegas?
-Grey’s Anatomy?
-They you’ve seen Wynn.
-She’s one of those of those B-list beauties (in name, not looks) who populate prime time series one “guest starring” episode at a time.
-At least she was until landing a role—a recurring role, a character—on The Newsroom.
+She may also look familiar if you’ve seen Charlie Wilson’s War.
+Or CSI.
+Or NCIS: Los Angeles.
+Or Vegas.
+Or Grey’s Anatomy.
+Everett is one of those of those B-list beauties (in name, not looks) who populate prime time series one “guest starring” episode at a time.
+At least she was until landing a role—a recurring role, a character—on HBO’s The Newsroom in 2012.

-Wynn plays Tamara Hart, an assistant producer person for ACN’s News Night.
-It’s a background role, sure—a pretty face off which to bounce Aaron Sorkin’s witticisms, to monitor the verbal volleys of heavy hitters Jeff Daniels, Olivia Munn, Alison Pill, and Sam Waterson as they decide how to cover the Bin Laden raid or Weinergate.
+Everett, who graduated from Auburn in 2000, plays Tamara Hart, an assistant producer person for ACN’s News Night.
+It’s a background role, sure—a pretty face off which to bounce Aaron Sorkin’s verbal volleys written for heavy hitters Jeff Daniels, Olivia Munn, Alison Pill, and Sam Waterson as they decide how to cover the Bin Laden raid or Weinergate.
 But hey, she almost had to take the Weiner Girl.

 And she’s pulled it off well enough to make it into the show’s second season.